David Letterman: Extortion attempt and revelation of affairs

+Stalking incidents

 Beginning in May 1988, Letterman was stalked by Margaret Mary Ray, a woman with schizophrenia.
 She stole his Porsche, camped out on his tennis court, and repeatedly broke into his house.
 Her exploits drew national attention, with Letterman occasionally joking about her on his show, though he never named her.
 After she died by suicide at age 46 in October 1998, Letterman told The New York Times that he had great compassion for her.
 A spokesperson for Letterman said: "This is a sad ending to a confused life."

-In 2005, another person was able to obtain a restraining order from a New Mexico judge, prohibiting Letterman from contacting her.
-She claimed he had sent her coded messages via his television program, causing her bankruptcy and emotional distress.Judge Daniel Sanchez's restraining order, from the Volokh Conspiracy accessed 15 June 2019 Law professor Eugene Volokh called the case "patently frivolous".
+In 2005, a woman was able to obtain a restraining order from a New Mexico judge, prohibiting Letterman from contacting her.
+She claimed he had sent her coded messages via his television program, causing her bankruptcy and emotional distress.
+Law professor Eugene Volokh called the case "patently frivolous".